wizeline/serverless-fullstack/README.md

 ## Deploying

-Run `sls deploy` to deploy to your dev account.
-Run `sls deploy --stage staging` or `sls deploy --stage prod` to deploy to staging and prod respectively.
+Run `npm run deploy` to deploy to your dev account.
+Run `npm run deploy --stage staging` or `npm run deploy --stage prod` to deploy to staging and prod respectively.

 We'll be adding Continuous Deployment soon.